jedlimlx/Cellular-Automaton-Viewer/MODIFY.md

 =====================
 CAViewer v2 uses JavaFX and Gradle.

-To run the application, you will need to install Gradle.
+To run the application without the executables, you will first need to install the JDK. <br>
+Afterwards run, `gradlew build` & `gradlew build --build-file build2.gradle`. <br>
 Then run, `gradlew run`.

-To build a cross-platform fat jar, run `gradlew jar`. <br>
+To build a cross-platform fat jar, run `gradlew jar --build-file build2.gradle`. <br>
 The jar will be generated in build/libs.
 This jar will be able to run on Linux, Mac and Windows. <br>

 To build a platform dependent exectuable, run `gradlew jpackage`. <br>
-Note that you will have to go into [build.gradle](build.gradle) and change *jpackageHome* to a OpenJDK 14 or higher Java installation. <br>
+Note that this requires JDK 14 or higher. <br>
 Afterwards, the exectuable will be generated in build/jpackage. <br>

 Changing *skipInstaller* from *false* to *true* will generate an installer instead.